Essay writing blog on DoMyWork

 Myth 1: Primary research always scores higher

-Reality: Poor primary research scores lower than strong secondary analysis.
+Reality: Poor primary research often scores lower than strong secondary analysis.

 Myth 2: Secondary research is “lazy”

-Reality: Most academic knowledge is built on secondary research.
+Reality: Most academic knowledge is built on analysing existing research.

-Myth 3: You must collect data to be original
+Myth 3: You must collect new data to be original

-Reality: Original thinking comes from analysis, not data collection.
+Reality: Original thinking comes from analysis and interpretation, not data collection.

-Primary and secondary research are not competitors — they are tools.
+Primary and secondary research are not competing methods — they are tools.

-The strength of your assignment depends on choosing the right tool for the right question.
+The strength of your assignment depends on choosing the right tool for your research question.

-If you understand this distinction clearly, you avoid unnecessary stress, save time, and produce stronger academic work.
+When you understand the difference clearly, you can avoid unnecessary stress, plan your research effectively, and produce stronger academic work.

 Please enter a valid E-mail